Catch Us in the Headlines

 Who Are Influencers?

-Influencers are individuals who create content on social media platforms like Instagram, TikTok, YouTube, and Twitter, engaging audiences and driving trends.
-They often partner with brands to promote products, services, or experiences in exchange for payment, free products, or commission-based compensation.
+Influencers are individuals who create content on platforms like Instagram, TikTok, YouTube, and Twitter.
+They engage audiences, shape trends, and often partner with brands to promote products, services, or experiences in exchange for payment, free products, or commissions.

 Why Are Influencers Gig Workers?